 It’s great that Google, Valve, Microsoft, Samsung, and Playstation are creating all these new headsets.
 Thanks to the indie crowd creating so many games, I really doubt these larger companies will be able to suck VR dry before it reaches its potential.
 It was able to stay alive long enough for a few popular games like Fallout and Doom that will be released this December.

 I don’t really think large companies should take any heat for this.
 An unprepared VR forced it’s way into the market.
 Its great news that indie developers were able to play such an important role in keeping it alive.

-What might have happened if the media started declared VR as failure before the cost comes down?
+What might have happened if the media declared VR as failure before the cost came down?

 I also don’t think many indie developers have realized there was such a huge opening in the market to get their foot in the door.
 More players will come as headsets become cheaper which could multiply any fan-group they can secure now.